Portable Surgical Hospital

 During World War II, Portable Surgical Hospitals (PSH) were a type of field hospital within the United States Army.
 They were units of the United States Army Medical Department designed to be man-portable by the team staffing the hospital.
-Unique to the Pacific Theater of Operations, they were the operational forbearers of the larger, more robust Mobile Army Surgical Hospital (MASH units).
+Unique to the Pacific Theater of Operations, they were the operational forebears of the larger, more robust Mobile Army Surgical Hospital (MASH units).